exasol/transformers-extension/doc/user_guide/user_guide.md

 ## Using Prediction UDFs

-We provide 7 prediction UDFs in this Transformers Extension, each performing an NLP task through the [transformers API](https://huggingface.co/docs/transformers/task_summary).
-These tasks use the model downloaded to BucketFS and run inference using the user-supplied inputs.
+We provide 7 prediction UDFs in the Transformers Extension package.
+Each performs an NLP task through the [transformers API](https://huggingface.co/docs/transformers/task_summary).
+These tasks use the model downloaded to the BucketFS and run inference using the user-supplied inputs.

 ### Sequence Classification for Single Text UDF